CDDLeiden/BOO-2024/Research Phase.md

 - Proteochemometrics: This research is performed on only a single protein, however these proteins are often in a family of similar(-ish) proteins.
 Combining information from this entire family (or even more) can often result in an increase of both prediction power, and insights gained.
-- Deep Learning: The presented regressor works well and quick, but many newer techniques use the power of reinforcement training to find deeper relations and increase predictive power; though often at the cost of time and computational power.
+- Deep Learning (not feasible in Noteable): The presented regressor works well and quick, but many newer techniques use the power of reinforcement training to find deeper relations and increase predictive power; though often at the cost of time and computational power.